cyber-leah/grc-portfolio/Cybersecurity-Processes-and-Technology/supply-chain-risk-analysis.md

    With 90% of applications using open-source code, vulnerabilities can spread easily.
 Sonatype reported a 430% rise in supply chain attacks in 2020.

 2. **Hijacked Updates:**
-   Compromised update mechanisms (e.g., NotPetya 2017) can distribute malware to multiple organizations simultaneously.
+   Compromised update mechanisms (e.g., NotPetya 2017) can simultaneously distribute malware to multiple organizations.

 3. **Vendor Risks:**
    Even trusted vendors can cause disruptions, as shown by a CrowdStrike EDR update that triggered system crashes beyond their direct customer base.